merge-api/merge-hris-java/docs/EmployeePayrollRunsApi.md

 <a name="employeePayrollRunsRetrieve"></a>
 # **employeePayrollRunsRetrieve**
-> EmployeePayrollRun employeePayrollRunsRetrieve(xAccountToken, id, expand, includeRemoteData)
+> EmployeePayrollRun employeePayrollRunsRetrieve(xAccountToken, id, includeRemoteData)